Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Introduction

 \section{Introduction}

 Active matter encompasses systems composed of self-driven entities that exhibit complex and often unexpected behaviors.
 These systems range from macroscopic biological examples, such as flocks of birds and schools of fish, where inertia plays a significant role~\cite{cavagna2014bird, chate2020dry}, to microscale systems in soft matter, where interactions among particles are comparable to thermal fluctuations~\cite{marchetti2013hydrodynamics,PhysRevX.12.010501,RevModPhys.88.045006, cates2015motility}.
-At high densities, microscopic active systems, including synthetic and living matter~\cite{angelini2011glass,nishizawa2017universal, parry2014bacterial, klongvessa2019active}, can display glass-like dynamical slowing and heterogeneous motion, characteristic of active glasses~\cite{nandi2018random, janssen2019active, mandal2020extreme}.
+At high densities, microscopic active systems, including synthetic and living matter~\cite{angelini2011glass,nishizawa2017universal, parry2014bacterial, klongvessa2019active}, can display glass-like dynamical slowing, yielding, and heterogeneous motion, characteristic of active glasses~\cite{nandi2018random, janssen2019active, mandal2020extreme, goswami2025yielding}.
 Our focus lies on an intermediate scale --- where both inertia and non-thermal fluctuations play an important role.

 In this study, we explore a few-body system of self-propelling camphor surfers confined within a circular boundary~\cite{soh2008dynamic, nakata2015physicochemical}.
 These millimeter-sized particles have long-ranged interactions leading to rich and nuanced single-particle~\cite{Camphor2020, boniface2019self} and collective dynamics~\cite{gouiller2021two}.
-They have been studied as active particles driven by Marangoni flows that can exhibit oscillations~\cite{koyano2016oscillatory, xu2021oscillatory, sumino2005self}, synchronization~\cite{sharma2020rotational, kohira2001synchronized, nakata2004synchronized}, and turbulence~\cite{bourgoin2020kolmogorovian, gouiller2021mixing}.
-Despite the apparent simplicity of the particle trajectories, we observe complex phenomena such as self-organized bursts and glass-like behavior, which are not immediately evident from traditional ensemble measures like the mean square displacement ($MSD$).
+They have been studied as active particles driven by Marangoni flows that can exhibit oscillations~\cite{koyano2016oscillatory, xu2021oscillatory, sumino2005self}, synchronization~\cite{sharma2020rotational, kohira2001synchronized, nakata2004synchronized}, intermittent bursting~\cite{suematsu2015synchronized, matsuda2019dynamical} and turbulence~\cite{bourgoin2020kolmogorovian, gouiller2021mixing}.
+While the underlying physicochemical processes are complex, here we treat the camphor surfers as a generic system of strongly interacting active particles.
+Accordingly, we focus on minimal models that capture the effective interactions and emergent dynamics, rather than the full chemical kinetics.
+This coarse-grained approach is intended to help develop a general framework for understanding interacting active systems, including those where such specific physicochemical mechanisms are absent, such as~\cite{cavagna2014bird, chate2020dry, kumar2014flocking, bar2020self}.
+Despite the apparent simplicity of the isolated particle trajectories, when multiple particles are present we observe complex phenomena such as self-organized bursts and glass-like behavior, which are not immediately evident from traditional ensemble measures like the mean square displacement ($MSD$).